 Serious symptoms of gallstones that require immediate attention include:

-- jaundice – a yellowing of the skin or whites of the eyes.
+- jaundice – a yellowing of your skin or whites of your eyes.

-Fever may be an indication of infection or inflammation of the gallbladder, or of the pancreas.
+Fever may be an indication of infection or inflammation of your gallbladder or your pancreas.
 The pancreas is a nearby digestive gland that produces insulin and digestive enzymes.
-Jaundice, on the other hand, occurs when the main bile duct becomes blocked, leading to the build-up of a substance called bilirubin in the bloodstream.
+Jaundice occurs when the main bile duct becomes blocked, leading to the build-up of a substance called bilirubin in the bloodstream.

 Several other conditions can cause symptoms similar to gallstones, so it is important that you seek advice from your doctor to rule out other causes such as cardiac disease, indigestion, hepatitis, irritable bowel syndrome or gastric ulcers.

-About 70% of people who have gallstones have no noticeable symptoms and are often unaware of their presence.
-These gallstones are often only discovered during evaluation of other problems.
+In most cases, gallstones don’t cause any problems, and 7 out of 10 people have no symptoms.
+These gallstones are often only discovered by chance during investigations of other problems.
 For this reason, they are sometimes called ‘silent’ gallstones.

 - If you are found to have silent gallstones you should avoid fatty meals.

-Blood tests may be used to check for infection, jaundice or obstruction in the bile ducts.
+Blood tests may be used to check for infection, jaundice or blockage in the bile ducts.

 Endoscopic retrograde cholangiopancreatography (ERCP) is an investigation your doctor may request if it is suspected that a gallstone may be lodged in the main bile duct and cannot be detected using ultrasound.
 This procedure involves looking at the bile duct through a flexible tube called an endoscope, which is inserted into your mouth and directed carefully through your oesophagus and stomach.
-It is then maneouvered into your duodenum, where the opening of the bile duct can be seen.
-A dye is injected through the tube into the bile duct to check if any blockages are present.
+It is then passed into your duodenum, where the opening of the bile duct can be seen.
+A dye is injected through the tube into the bile duct to check if there are any blockages.

 Sometimes, a sphincterotomy is carried out during the ERCP.
 This involves passing an instrument through the endoscope and making a small cut in the lower part of the bile duct, which you should not feel.
 This should allow the surgeon to remove any stones, catching them in a tiny basket.

-Surgical removal of the gallbladder (cholecystecomy) is the most common way of treating gallstones – you can live without your gallbladder.
+An operation to remove the gallbladder is called cholecystecomy and is the most common way of treating gallstones.
+You can live a healthy life without your gallbladder.

-- Laparoscopic surgery generally means a quick recovery and minimal pain and scarring.
+- Keyhole surgery generally means a quick recovery and less pain and scarring.

 - You can usually go home on the day of the operation or the morning after and any pain can be treated with paracetamol or anti-inflammatory medications.

 Once the gallbladder has been removed, most people make a full recovery and function normally.
-However, about 4% of people become intolerant to fatty foods and may have to eliminate them from their diet.
+However, about 4 out of 10 people will not be able to eat fatty foods and may have to remove them from their diet.

 Some people find eating a low-fat diet controls their symptoms of gallstones.
 However, if you have a fever, constant nausea or vomiting, or if you have jaundice (yellow eyes or skin), seek medical attention.

-Remedies are touted on the internet as being able to ‘cure’ or ‘pass’ gallstones.
+Remedies are advertised on the internet as being able to ‘cure’ or ‘pass’ gallstones.
 These usually involve drinking large amounts of oil and lemon juice.
 They do not work.
-Any ‘success’ is because the symptoms from gallstones can be very infrequent, leading to the belief that a ‘cure’ has been achieved – until the next attack of pain.
+Any apparent ‘success’ is because the symptoms from gallstones can be very rare, leading to the belief that a ‘cure’ has been achieved – until the next attack of pain.